Turkey in NATO: Greece

 Greece and Turkey entered the coalition together in 1952.
 Over the Cyprus dispute with Turkey, Greece's involvement in NATO diminished gradually, as in 1964 Greece withdrew troops, and in 1974, the year of the Turkish invasion of Cyprus, it also withdrew from the military wing of NATO deeming it not worthy to exist if it could not find a solution to this conflict.
 In 1980 Greece returned.
 Turkey later saw allowing this to happen as a mistake, as Erdogan accused Greece of giving refuge to "terrorists".

 United States

 The United States is an important NATO ally with over a thousand military personnel stationed in Turkey.
 The North Atlantic Treaty Regarding the Status of Their Forces (SOFA) signed in 1952 and 1954 also granted NATO the right to build facilities in Turkey such as the Incirlik air base.
-As after the Turkish invasion of Cyprus in 1974, the USA imposed a weapons embargo because Turkey used military equipment produced in the US, and Turkey expelled all US military personnel except the ones involved in NATO activities.
+As after the Turkish invasion of Cyprus in 1974, the US imposed a weapons embargo because Turkey used military equipment produced in the US, and Turkey expelled all US military personnel except the ones involved in NATO activities.
 In 1978, the US lifted the weapon embargo.
 In 2017 Turkey objected to weapons deliveries by the US to People's Defense Units (YPG) because it would violate NATO rules.